Munga Plains camp, wide view across the deck

 Your Practice Space

-A shala facing open floodplains.
+A shala facing the savannah.

 A tented room on wooden decking